Connect with a Consultant

 If your customers routinely purchase solutions like yours without ever speaking to a salesperson, don’t force them through a tedious qualification and nurturing process with an SDR.

-However, if your customers require a higher degree of familiarity with your product and brand before purchasing, as many B2B customers do, then a multi-touch SDR strategy is much more likely to work in your favor.
+However, if your customers require a higher degree of familiarity with your product and brand before purchasing, then a multi-touch SDR strategy is much more likely to work in your favor.

 For many B2B companies, relationship building is an integral part of the sales process.
 But building a business relationship doesn’t typically happen on the first call; it happens over time across multiple interactions.
 That’s why I recommend approaching prospects with an account-based selling strategy — which I’ll dive into further later in the post.

 B2B clients want to know the ins and outs of the product, review the company’s track record, and feel valued as a business partner before investing in a solution.